JanRzepisko/simple-api/README.md

 The implementation of multiservices has 2 variants

- 1. Use only instance type to create per all requests
+ 1. Use instance type and interface to create per all requests
 	```csharp
 	IApp app = App.Init<Program>(5050)
 	    .RegisterMultiService<IExampleService, ExampleService>();